 But they were so fun and fragrant and enjoyable to eat that I decided they needed representation every bit as much as the French Silk Pie that I also chose to represent Maryland in my dessert category.

-an overhead image of lemon sticks
+An overhead image of lemon sticks.

 I first learned about these in an article from Atlas Oscura, which has great info if you want to know more about the lemon stick tradition, which seems to have been around since at least 1911 when the FlowerMart first began.
 A little further digging led me to a Saveur article that said the lemon stick came from 18th century England.
 Yet another article claims that they came from France.